ibm-cloud-docs/account/account_faq.md

 ## Can I move an org to another account?
 {: #move-org-diff-account}

-At this time you can't migrate an org to a different account.
+You can't migrate an org to a different account.

-## What can I do if I get an error when creating my account?
+## What can I do if I get an error when I'm creating my account?
 {: #account-error}

 You can open a support ticket if you encounter an error when you try to create your account.